 Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 With the advancements in RouterOS 7, MikroTik has provided extensive support for network technologies like VXLAN (Virtual Extensible LAN) and VPLS (Virtual Private LAN Service).
-These technologies serve to extend Layer 2 networks across Layer 3 infrastructures, but each has unique strengths and weaknesses, making them suitable for different scenarios.
+These technologies extend Layer 2 networks across Layer 3 infrastructures, but each has unique strengths and weaknesses, making them suitable for different scenarios.

 Advantages of VXLAN